-- the activities described in the definition of "dealer" in section 5 of the Securities Act (R.S.Q., c.
-V-1.1), including the following activities: - (i) the sale or disposition of a security by onerous title, whether the terms of payment are on margin, installment or otherwise, but does not include a transfer or the giving in guarantee of securities in connection with a debt or the purchase of a security, except as provided in paragraph (b); - (ii) participation as a trader in any transaction in a security through the facilities of an exchange or a quotation and trade reporting system; - (iii) the receipt by a registrant of an order to buy or sell a security;

-(b) a transfer or the giving in guarantee of securities of an issuer from the holdings of a control person in connection with a debt.
+- (a) the activities described in the definition of "dealer" in section 5 of the Securities Act (R.S.Q., c.
+V-1.1), including the following activities: - the sale or disposition of a security by onerous title, whether the terms of payment are on margin, installment or otherwise, but does not include a transfer or the giving in guarantee of securities in connection with a debt or the purchase of a security, except as provided in paragraph (b); - (ii) participation as a trader in any transaction in a security through the facilities of an exchange or a quotation and trade reporting system; - (iii) the receipt by a registrant of an order to buy or sell a security; - (b) a transfer or the giving in guarantee of securities of an issuer from the holdings of a control person in connection with a debt.

-8.2 Definition of "securities" in Alberta, British Columbia, New Brunswick and Saskatchewan
+8.2 Definition of "securities" in Alberta, British Columbia, New Brunswick, Nova Scotia and Saskatchewan

-- Despite section 1.2, in Alberta, British Columbia, New Brunswick and Saskatchewan, a reference to "securities" in this Division excludes "exchange contracts". - (2) Despite section 1.2, in Alberta a reference to "securities" in this Division excludes derivatives which are traded on an exchange pursuant to standardized terms determined by the exchange and cleared by a clearing agency.
+Despite section 1.2, in Alberta, British Columbia, New Brunswick, Nova Scotia and Saskatchewan, a reference to "securities" in this Division excludes "exchange contracts".